zerovm/zerocloud/doc/Requests.md

 # Zerocloud request types

+You can run ZeroVM jobs on ZeroCloud using different kinds of requests.
+You run a job to process the data stored in ZeroCloud.
+This could be a map-reduce job or it could be a simple filtering/processing of the data before it's being served.

 ## POST

 To issue POST request in Zerocloud you need to add `X-Zerovm-Execute: 1.0` header to the request.